xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-security-considerations.md

 **Defense in depth**

-*1. Subscribe to vulnerability warnings*
+*1. Subscribe to security vulnerability warnings*

 If you keep your code on Github, Github will show a warning about a repo that contains a dependency that has a security vulnerability.